Bogdanp/django_dramatiq_example/README.md

 ## License

-django_dramatiq is licensed under Apache 2.0.
+django_dramatiq_example is licensed under Apache 2.0.
 Please see [LICENSE][license] for licensing details.